Talhakhan-pm/crmautoxpress_v1/README.md

 - **DO NOT add `data: { turbo_frame: "frame_id" }`** to the form itself - forms automatically submit within their containing frame

 #### 6. Controller Requirements
 No special changes needed in the controller.
-Standard redirect behavior works:
+Standard redirect and validation behavior works:

 ```ruby
 def create